The Labrador Started Seizing At 10:43 PM. The First ER Hospital To Answer Got The Case.

 Assumptions: annualized estimate based on self-reported emergency contact volume, answer quality, high-acuity share, and realistic first-episode ER value.
 Your actual number may vary by case mix, admission rate, wait-time management, and overnight routing discipline.

-The Villain: The Team Will Catch It If It Is Truly Urgent Myth
+The Trap: The Team Will Catch It If It Is Truly Urgent Myth

 Why Answering Services Failed Emergency Vet